prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 The purpose of this post is just to share a way of thinking.
 Nor am I a big master in solving problems.
 Neither I am conveying whatever I am saying below is the only truth.
 It's just one of many ways of thinking.
 I personally found the below things useful whenever I face a problem.

-First of all, "problem" here does not represent any negative sense. <mark>By problem I mean a puzzle or a task or a real-world situation that we need to or we want to solve.</mark>
+First of all, "problem" here does not represent any negative sense. <mark>By problem/challenge I mean a puzzle or a task or a real-world situation that we need to or we want to solve.</mark>
 A problem can be anything like,
 - Learning a new skill
 - Win a competition